yannletouzey/wave-text-animation/README.md

 import waveTextAnimation from 'wave-text-animation';
 ```

->calling waveTextAnimation function from a package with text to animate
+>calling waveTextAnimation function from a package with your text to animate

 ```js
 waveTextAnimation('hello world');